apache/tomcat-site/README.txt

 For the latter:

+1. One of two variants:

+A)

-1. Use "svn switch" command to switch jk-xdocs or native-1.1-xdocs directories to xdocs directory of trunk or tag in those projects.
+   Use "svn switch" command to switch jk-xdocs or native-1.1-xdocs directories to xdocs directory of trunk or tag in those projects.

+   The command looks like the following:

+   To switch to current development versions:

+      svn switch "^/tomcat/jk/trunk/xdocs" jk-xdocs
+      svn switch "^/tomcat/native/branches/1.1.x/xdocs" native-1.1-xdocs

+   To switch to tags for released versions:

+      svn switch "^/tomcat/jk/tags/JK_1_2_37/xdocs" jk-xdocs
+      svn switch "^/tomcat/native/tags/TOMCAT_NATIVE_1_1_23/xdocs" native-1.1-xdocs

+   To switch back to empty directories:

+      svn switch "^/tomcat/site/trunk/jk-xdocs" jk-xdocs
+      svn switch "^/tomcat/site/trunk/native-1.1-xdocs" native-1.1-xdocs

+   To check to what URLs switched directories are mapped:

+      svn info jk-xdocs
+      svn info native-1.1-xdocs

+B)

-   Or just copy "xdocs" directory from source distributive of released version.
+   Or just copy the contents of "xdocs" directory from source distributive of released version into empty jk-xdocs or native-1.1-xdocs directories.

 2. cd into your tomcat-site directory and execute one of the following
 commands: